F.C. Johansen: History

-In 2010, FC Johansen was not playing the Sierra Leone league.
-In 2011, they played for the first time in the Sierra Leone division One league.
-That year they did not lose a single match and were promoted to the Premier division.
+In 2011, FC Johansen played for the first time in the Sierra Leone National First Division.
+That year they did not lose a single match and were promoted to the Sierra Leone National Premier League.

-2012 was their first year in the Premier League where they finished fourth behind Diamond Stars, Kallon FC and End Lions.
-2013, is their 2nd year in the Sierra Leone Premier League.

-In February/March 2013, the club had its maiden appearance at the continental level.
-It played Barack Young Controller FC (Liberian Second Division team) in the CAF Confederation Cup.

-FC Johansen lost 1–0 on aggregate and did not progress to the next round.
+The club made its debut in the Premier League in 2012, where they finished in fourth place.
+In 2013, their second year in the Premier League, the club took part in the CAF Confederation Cup, its maiden appearance at the continental level.
+They played Barack Young Controllers (Liberia) in the qualifying rounds, losing 1–0 on aggregate and failing to progress to the next round.